arcus/education_modules/pandas_transform/pandas_transform.md

 </lia-keep>
 </div>

 The `pandas` package can read most tabular data files and convert them into DataFrames.
-As long as your data is in place that the program can locate, either on your computer if you are running code on your computer, or in the cloud, all `pandas` needs to know is what type of file it is reading, and where to find that file.
+As long as your data is in a place that the program can locate (either on your computer if you are running code on your computer, or in the cloud) all `pandas` needs to know is what type of file it is reading, and where to find that file.

-For this modules we will be looking at some fake Covid-19 testing data.
-This data is saved as a csv file and is hosted on [GitHub](https://raw.githubusercontent.com/arcus/education_modules/embedded_code/a_sample_module_template/covid_testing.csv).
+For this module we will be looking at some fake Covid-19 testing data.
+This data is saved as a [csv file hosted on GitHub](https://raw.githubusercontent.com/arcus/education_modules/embedded_code/a_sample_module_template/covid_testing.csv).

 The `read_csv` function from the `pandas` library takes the location of the file as its argument.
 The path to the file, in this case a url, must be in quotes.
 Let's create a new DataFrame called `covid_testing` that will contain all of our fake Covid-19 testing data.